The “safe country of origin” concept has been introduced in Italian legislation by Decree Law 113/2018, implemented by L 132/2018.[1]

 However, an overall exam of the rules of the Procedure Decree shows that the manifestly unfounded decision is only one of the possible outcomes of the examination of the asylum application when the applicant comes from a country designated as safe.[17]

-In practice, according to ASGI’s experience, Territorial Commissions do not in practice reject as manifestly unfounded all asylum applications in case of safe country of origin.
+In practice, according to ASGI’s experience, Territorial Commissions do not reject as manifestly unfounded all asylum applications in case of safe country of origin.

-On 22 January 2020, the Civil Court of Florence deemed the exclusion of the automatic suspensive effect to an appeal lodged by an asylum seeker from Senegal as illegitimate as the applicant belongs to a category, that of LGBTI, whose treatment in Senegal, should have resulted in the exclusion of Senegal from the list of safe countries or should have determined at least the provision, within the decree, of a specific exception for this social group to the rules dictated for asylum applications submitted by safe countries nationals.
-Consequently, according to the Court, the Territorial Commission should not have refused the asylum application as manifestly unfounded only because of the safe country of origin of the applicant.[22]
-However, since the amendments made by Decree law 130/2020 the lack of automatic suspensive effect is connected to all applications made under the accelerate procedure, with the sole exclusion of applications made under the border procedure.[23]
+On 22 January 2020, the Civil Court of Florence deemed the exclusion of the automatic suspensive effect for an appeal lodged by an asylum applicant from Senegal to be in contrast with existing rules, as the applicant belongs to a category, that of LGBTI, whose treatment in Senegal should have resulted in the exclusion of Senegal from the list of safe countries or should have been the basis at least for the provision, within the decree, of a specific exception for this social group to the rules dictated for asylum applications submitted by safe countries nationals.
+Consequently, according to the Court, the Territorial Commission should not have refused the asylum application as manifestly unfounded only because of the safe country of origin of the applicant.[18]
+However, since the amendments made by Decree law 130/2020 the lack of automatic suspensive effect is connected to all applications made under the accelerated procedure, with the sole exclusion of applications made under the border procedure.[19]

-As a general rule, the concept of safe country of origin is applicable only to asylum application introduced after the publication of the Safe Country of Origin list.
-The concept has been confirmed by the Court of Cassation in Judgement no. 25311/2020.
+As a rule, the concept of safe country of origin is applicable only to asylum applications introduced after the publication of the Safe Country of Origin list, a principle that was confirmed by the Court of Cassation in Judgement no. 25311/2020.

-On 18 November 2022, the Civil Court of Naples[25] suspended the effects of a denial decision from 2021 notified more than one year later to an Ukrainian asylum seeker, noting that the situation in Ukraine had notoriously changed and therefore the applicant could not be expelled pending the Court decision on the merit.
+On 18 November 2022, the Civil Court of Naples[20] suspended the effects of a rejection decision from 2021 notified more than one year later to a Ukrainian asylum applicant, noting that the situation in Ukraine had notoriously changed and therefore the applicant could not be expelled pending the Court decision on the merits.

-By Decree of 7 October 2022, the Civil Court of Rome suspended the effects of the denial notified to an asylum seeker from Tunisia whose asylum request was considered manifestly not founded due to the country of origin of the applicant, stating that Tunisia cannot be considered a safe country of origin for those who complain of fear of persecution due to sexual orientation.[26]
+By Decree of 7 October 2022, the Civil Court of Rome suspended the effects of the rejection notified to an asylum applicant from Tunisia whose asylum request was considered manifestly not founded due to the country of origin of the applicant, stating that Tunisia cannot be considered a safe country of origin for those who allege fear of persecution due to sexual orientation.[21]

 The Court of Naples by decree of 12 September 2022 reached the same conclusions regarding an applicant from Senegal, who declared being homosexual.[22]